 Interested in the Camino de Santiago?
-Sign up for the mailing list on the homepage for updates about my forthcoming (weird and fun) guidebook to The Camino Frances, "The Camino for the Rest of Us."
-Coming mid-2024, and will cover the Camino Finisterre.
+Check out my (weird and fun) guidebook to The Camino Frances, "The Camino for the Rest of Us."
+It also covers the Camino Finisterre.

 Santiago: The starting line for the Camino de Finisterre